-May be too small for pour-over instruments
+Small size for pour-over instruments

 For the espresso lover, look no further than the Acaia Scale Lunar.
 It's one of the smaller options on this list, and since it was specifically designed for espresso, it should fit directly on your espresso machine drip tray.
-This allows you to observe the scale’s readout, which has one of the fastest response times, as the espresso shot is being pulled.
+This allows you to observe the scale’s readout, which has one of the fastest response times as the espresso shot is being pulled.